A Lot or a Little?

 Parents Need to Know

-While 1968's THE LOVE BUG shows its age, it still provides lots of harmless Disney entertainment.
+While 1968's THE LOVE BUG shows its age, it still provides lots of entertainment.
 This movie seems to exist in a different Disney universe from that of the studio's earlier features: one populated by hippies, mock-mystic mechanics, and pants-wearing career women.
-The differences are merely superficial, however, a sign of the changing times; Disney wholesomeness is still very much intact.
-In fact, other than a noticeable lack of seatbelts, there's nothing here to alarm parents.

 Peter Thorndyke makes a fine villain: oily, bullying, and deliciously underhanded.
-Buddy Hackett's Tennessee, on the other hand isn't nearly as much fun, and audiences will likely wince at the racial stereotyping presented by Mr. Wu.
-Children, of course, are meant to identify with Herbie, the Love Bug himself.
+Buddy Hackett's Tennessee, on the other hand, isn't nearly as much fun, and audiences will likely wince at the racial stereotyping presented by Mr. Wu.
+Kids, of course, are meant to identify with Herbie, the Love Bug himself.